Rational coordination with no communication or conventions: Introduction

-Initially in this paper we will only assume \emph{individual rationality}, i.e. that every player acts with the aim to win the game.
-Later we will assume in addition \emph{common belief in rationality}, i.e. that every player is individually rational and that it is commonly believed amongst all players that every player is rational.
+Initially, we assume only \emph{individual rationality}, i.e., that every player acts rationally with the aim to win the game but without assumptions about the other players' rationality.
+Later we additionally assume \emph{common belief in rationality}, i.e., that every player is individually rational and that it is commonly believed amongst the players that every player is rational.

-Our main objective is to analyse what kinds of reasoning can be accepted as `purely rational' and what kinds of \WLC games can be solved by such reasoning.
-Thus, we try to identify `\emph{purely rational principles}' that \emph{every} rational player ought to follow in \emph{every} \WLC game.
-We also study the hierarchy of such principles based on classes of \WLC games that can be won by following different reasoning principles.
-It is easy to see that coordination by pure rationality is not possible in the example situations (A) and (B) above.
-However, we will see that there are many natural pure coordination scenarios in which it seems clear that rational players can coordinate successfully.

-One of the principal findings of our study is that it is highly nontrivial to demarcate the ``purely rational'' principles from the rest\footnote{Schelling shares this view on pure coordination games (see \cite{Schelling60}, pg.
-283, ftn.
-16).}.
-Indeed, this seems to be an open-ended question and its answer depends on different background assumptions.
-Still, we identify a hierarchy of principles that can be regarded as rational and we also provide justifications for them.
-However, these justifications have varying levels of common acceptability and a more in-depth discussion would be needed to settle some of the issues arising there.
-Due to space constraints, a more detailed discussion on these issues is deferred to a follow-up work.
+Towards the end of the article, we move from pure rationality to the setting with conventions.
+Thus, as conventions could indeed arise from preplay communication, we now move to the setting where the assumption of ``\emph{no preplay communication}'' is essentially banished.\footnote{In particular, we are mainly interested in the scenario where the players can adopt conventions (for example through negotiations) \emph{only before} being presented with the particular game to play.} We consider a special class of conventions that we call \emph{structural conventions}.
+These are conventions only based on structural properties of the game (i.e., essentially properties invariant under game isomorphisms) rather than on ad hoc features, such as names of the choices in the game.

+All through the paper we make the following assumptions. \begin{itemize} \item We only consider complete information games, i.e., the game structure is common knowledge amongst the players.

+\item It is common knowledge amongst the players that they all have the same goal, which is to win, i.e., to select together a winning choice profile. \end{itemize}